pjc0247/Rinity2/readme.md

 ====
 SuperPower Unity!<br>
 <br>
-__Rinity2__ performs IL(C# bytecode) modification to accomplish things which cannot be done in vanilla C#/Unity.
-This may sensative to Unity version changes.
+__Rinity2__ performs IL(C# bytecode) modification to accomplish things which cannot be done in vanilla C#/Unity.<br>
+This may sensative to Unity version changes and not work with latest Unity.

 Requirements
 ----